astyrisk/Pixinter/README.md

 Pixinter offers basic tools for pixel painting.

 ## Try it!
-To run the application qui ckly, visit [Pixinter](https://pixinter.vercel.app/)  or
+visit [Pixinter](https://pixinter.vercel.app/), To run the application quickly or

 ## Run it on locally

 - Clone the application ...